apache/thrift/doc/specs/thrift-rpc.md

 not encode or decode a message or struct.

 In the Java implementation (0.9.3) there is different behavior for the synchronous and asynchronous server.
-In the async server all exceptions are send as a `TApplicationException` (see 'Response struct' below).
+In the async server all exceptions are sent as a `TApplicationException` (see 'Response struct' below).
 In the synchronous Java implementation only (undeclared) exceptions that extend `TException` are send as a `TApplicationException`.
 Unchecked exceptions lead to an immediate close of the connection.

 Type `Oneway` is only used starting from Apache Thrift 0.9.3.
 Earlier versions do _not_ send TMessages of type `Oneway`, even for service methods defined with the `oneway` modifier.

-When client sends a request with type `Oneway`, the server must _not_ send a response (steps 3 and 4 are skipped).
+When the client sends a request with type `Oneway`, the server must _not_ send a response (steps 3 and 4 are skipped).
 Note that the Thrift IDL enforces a return type of `void` and does not allow exceptions for oneway services.

 ## Request struct